- Antique Satin

 - A sheer, open-weave fabric usually cotton or silk.
 It is suitable for blouses, dresses and curtains.

 - A drapey woven fabric created from highly twisted yarns creating a pebbly texture.
-It is semi-sheer and suitable for blouses, full pants and flowing dresses.
+It is semi-sheer and suitable for blouses and flowing dresses.

-- A medium weight, plain weave fabric with a plaid or check pattern.
+- A medium weight, plain weave fabric with a plaid or check pattern created with dyed yarns.
 End-uses include dresses, shirts, and curtains.

 - A tightly woven, firm, warp-faced fabric with heavy, round filling ribs created by a high-warp count and coarse filling yarns.
 Grosgrain can be woven as a narrow-ribbon or a fullwidth fabric.